Losing the game

 end

-Alright now let’s boot up the game and spawn in a few kobolds.
-Move around for a bit and we’ll die and you show see our new Game Over screen!
+Let’s boot up the game and spawn in a few kobolds.
+Let yourself get slapped around and you should see our new game over screen when you die!

 Next up